gcatanese/openapi-testcontainers/README.md

 Testcontainers module for OpenAPI: from an OpenAPI specification creates a [Testcontainers](https://www.testcontainers.org/) module to simplify ~~Integration~~ Contract Testing.

-Write your tests against the API specifications.
+Write your tests against the API specifications (check the [sample](https://github.com/gcatanese/openapi-testcontainers-demo)).

 ## Overview